sodadata/docs/soda-cl/optional-config.md

 Sending results to Soda Cloud
 ```

-You can add multiple conditions to each type of alert, as with the following example.
-Be aware that a check that contains one or more alert configurations only ever yields a [single check result](#expect-one-check-result).
+You can add multiple conditions to each type of alert, as with the following example, but be aware that a check that contains one or more alert configurations only ever yields a [single check result](#expect-one-check-result).
 ```yaml
 checks for dim_reseller:
   - duplicate_count(phone):